 Assistance agreement competition-related disputes will be resolved in accordance with the dispute resolution procedures published in 70 FR (Federal Register) 3629, 3630 (January 26, 2005) located on the web at: www.epa.gov/grants/dispute-resolution-procedures.
-Copies of these procedures may also be requested by contacting Lucita Valiere at valiere.lucita@epa.gov.
+Copies of these procedures may also be requested by contacting the person listed in Section VII of this announcement.